 While the experience of lesbians and gay men in this country is diverse, it is nothing compared to the tremendously divergent and different experiences of sexual minorities around the world.
 Human sexuality is strongly influenced by social, cultural, religious, and even political environments.
 It is also an aspect of human experience that is poorly understood and tremendously repressed in many countries.
-Moreover, individuals who have a different sexual orientation or gender identification from the majority are invariably among the most marginalized and oppressed groups in any society.
+Moreover, individuals who have a different sexual orientation or gender identification from the majority are invariably among the most marginalised and oppressed groups in any society.
 Given the diversity of the global context, it is dangerous to make assumptions about the lives of members of a sexual minority.
 The UNHCR Guidelines underline how important it is to avoid relying on stereotypical perceptions of sexual minorities in determining their membership in the particular social group: "This can be misleading in establishing an applicant's membership of a particular social group.
+Not all LGBTI individuals look or behave according to stereotypical notions."
+The EUCJ has also held that adjudicators must avoid relying on stereotypes as this does not allow them to take account of the individual's personal circumstances.

-Not all LGBTI individuals look or behave according to stereotypical notions."179 The Federal Court has also clearly stated that using stereotypes is inappropriate.
-In Dosmakova v Canada, Justice Dawson observed "that plausibility findings cannot be made on the basis of stereotypical attitudes or projected behaviors that is unsupported by the evidence."180
+The Federal Court has also clearly stated that using stereotypes is inappropriate.
+In Dosmakova v Canada, Justice Dawson observed "that plausibility findings cannot be made on the basis of stereotypical attitudes or projected behaviours that is unsupported by the evidence."